-Table 4 shows the performance impact of zero-latency reads on the Postmark and SSHbuild benchmarks described in the previous section.
-Although some disks support zerolatency reads, the IBM Ultrastar 18ES and the Seagate Cheetah X15 do not.
-For these workloads, this design choice is correct, since there is no significant performance benefit.
-These workloads all involve mostly small files and background disk writes, and so there is little opportunity to benefit from zero-latency reads.
+Table 5 shows the performance impact of zero-latency reads on the PostMark benchmark described in the previous section.
+Although some disks support zero-latency reads, the Cheetah X15 does not.
+This design choice is correct for PostMark: as the workload involves mostly small files and background disk writes, there is little opportunity to benefit from zero-latency reads.
 A workload with larger transfers could be expected to benefit.

-Although these results may not be interesting, the ability to conduct the experiment is.
+Although this particular result may not be interesting, the ability to conduct the experiment is.
 Enabling full system experimentation may increase the believability of results pertaining to future firmware enhancement proposals.